ttu/ttu.github.io/_posts/2024-12-10-ai-tools-cursor-copilot-examples.md

 It’s important to note that AI tools evolve rapidly.
 What is true of their capabilities today may be outdated tomorrow, making this document a snapshot of a particular moment in AI tool evolution.

-The examples presented are from real tasks I performed in the following projects:
+The examples presented are from tasks I performed in the following projects:

 1. [Python - RuuviTag Sensor Package](https://github.com/ttu/ruuvitag-sensor)
 * `ruuvitag-sensor` is a Python package for communicating with RuuviTag BLE Sensor and for decoding measurement data from broadcasted BLE data.